Skip to main content

 Pending Refund Scenario

-When accounting for these refunds, you may encounter scenarios where the initial refund is created, but the actual transaction of issuing the refund back to the customer is pending.
-Therefore, when Bookkeep encounters such a scenario, you may see an order adjustment under refunds:
+When accounting for refunds, you may encounter a situation where the refund is created but the actual funds have not yet been transferred back to the customer.
+In Bookkeep, this commonly appears as an order adjustment under refunds.

 Screenshot showing an order adjustment under refunds in Bookkeep